AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ### GetVotedCandidates

-Get all candidates whose number of votes is greater than 0.
+Gets all candidates whose number of votes is greater than 0.

 ```Protobuf
 rpc GetVotedCandidates (google.protobuf.Empty) returns (PubkeyList) {}